sfior/CENevo/README.md

 **Ecology**

-Data and script for phenotypic divergence in common garden, and for CEN allelic effects in transplant experiment
+Data and scripts assessing phenotypic divergence in common gardens, and for evaluating CEN allelic effects in transplant experiments

 **Genome assembly tools**